kevinolega/callcentertrainingtips/6wel/bonus/great-agent.md

 I guard my sleep schedule the same way as I guard my work day.

+I bought eye masks, blackout curtains, melatonin and a good fan so I'll be able to sleep well.

+I put my phone inside my bag and avoid using my phone two hours before bedtime.

 I am at work thirty minutes before the shift.

 I always have enough money saved so I can call a taxi or a Grab to the office so I am never late.